 - Whitsunday Islands, Queensland

 - Cradle Mountain and Bay of Fires, Tasmania

 - Kangaroo Island & the Barossa, South Australia

 - The Takeaway

 This post contains affiliate links.
 We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.
 Our full disclosure policy is here.

-Broome and the Kimberley
+Broome and the Kimberley, Western Australia

 Part of Australia’s charm is its starkly beautiful landscapes, so sipping wine on your honeymoon with a view of ancient stone and sand is a must-do!
-Located in the north of Western Australia, the Broome and Kimberley region is one of the best honeymoon destinations in Australia because it offers peace and quiet, as well as plenty to do.
+Located in the north of Western Australia, the Broome and Kimberley region is one of the best honeymoon spots in Australia because it offers peace and quiet, as well as plenty to do.

 Avoid these areas in the height of summer, as it can get oppressively hot.